pasmimmo/WRabbitC/README.md

 ### Prerequisites
 * min PHP 5.7
 * min wordpress 5.2.2 installed
-* a RabbitMQ Server ( may i suggest CloudAMQP, same as us are using during developing )
+* a RabbitMQ Server ( i suggest CloudAMQP, the same we are using in the development )

 #### Installing on WordPress
 Simple as usual: